Fully automated workflow for designing patient-specific orthopaedic implants: application to total knee arthroplasty: Introduction

 Custom TKA implants have the potential to greatly improve knee kinematics and patient knee functions compared to OTS TKA implants.
 However, further investigation is needed to make the custom TKA implant readily accessible for patients \cite{Li2017}.
-Some commercialised solutions are already available to obtain custom implants, such as Origin\textsuperscript{\textregistered} custom TKA (Symbios, Yverdon-les-Bains, Switzerland) or iTotal\textsuperscript{TM}CR G2 (ConforMIS Inc., Bedford, MA, US).
-Both solutions provide a personalised implant along with patient-specific instrumentation (PSI) designed based on a computed tomography (CT) scan of the patient’s lower limb.
-The implants and PSI are delivered in a ready-to-use box, thus reducing the stock of implants and instrumentation needed in situ.
-However, the implant customisation is based on manual and semi-automated methods, making the design and manufacturing process last for up to 8 weeks \cite{Sappey-Marinier2020,Bonnin2022,Gousopoulos2023}.
-Such processes need to be automated to allow a simple and fast establishment of the pre-operative planning for an easy integration in clinical routine and make personalised TKA available for patients needing surgery within less than two months.
+Today, only two solutions are proposed on the market of personalised implants: Origin\textsuperscript{\textregistered} custom TKA (Symbios, Yverdon-les-Bains, Switzerland) and iTotal\textsuperscript{TM}CR G2 (ConforMIS Inc., Bedford, MA, US).
+Both solutions provide a personalised implant along with patient-specific instrumentation designed based on a computed tomography (CT) scan of the patient’s lower limb.
+The personalised implants and instrumentation are delivered in a ready-to-use box, thus reducing the stock of implants and instrumentation needed in situ.
+However, the implant customisation is based on manual and semi-automated methods, making the design and manufacturing process last for up to 8 weeks, from planning to delivering the final implant \cite{Sappey-Marinier2020,Bonnin2022,Gousopoulos2023}.
+Furthermore, establishing the pre-operative planning and designing custom implants require several back and forth between surgeons and the engineering team, making it difficult to personalise surgery on a day-to-day basis.
+Such processes need to be automated to allow a simple and fast establishment of the pre-operative planning for a seamless integration in clinical routine\cite{Luo2024} and make personalised TKA available for patients needing surgery within less than two months.
+Recent research efforts have been undertaken to automatise implants personalisation, but are limited by one or more of the following factors: they have focused solely on the femoral component, did not consider knee alignment, have been tested on a single study case, or have involved semi automated or manual processes\cite{Ghidotti2024,Burge2023}.

-Therefore, to the best of our best knowledge, we propose the first fully automated workflow to design patient-specific TKA implants from CT images.
+Therefore, to the best of our knowledge, we propose the first fully automated workflow to design patient-specific TKA implants from CT images.